pracsol/ModernDiskQueue/README.md

 ## Data Security
 ### No Inherent Encryption
 This library does *not* perform any data encryption.
 Data is stored on disk exactly as you deliver it.
 If you need data to be encrypted at rest, you should encrypt it via your own process and pass the encrypted bytes to be enqueued.
-Possible approaches to this are to use an intermediate process to encrypt the data and pass the byte array to the `IPersistentQueue`, or implement your own `ISerializationStrategy<T>` that encrypts the data before serializing it and decrypts data on the way back out.
+Possible approaches to this are to use an intermediate process to encrypt the data and pass the byte array to the `IPersistentQueue` (out-of-band), or implement your own `ISerializationStrategy<T>` that encrypts the data before serializing it and decrypts data on the way back out (in-band).

 ### Residual Data
 Data that has been enqueued is stored on disk in a data file.
 That indexed data is not removed when it is dequeued.
 There are performance advantages to this design approach, but it is important to understand the trade-off.
 If you enqueue sensitive data (e.g. PII), be aware that it will remain on disk until the data file rolls over or `HardDeleteAsync` is invoked to clean up the queue.
-For this and other reasons, you should probably encrypt sensitive data prior to enqueuing it if you do not have complete control of the host system.
+For this and other reasons, you should probably encrypt sensitive data prior to enqueuing it if you do not have complete control of the host system and appropriate mitigating controls (whole disk encryption, access control, etc).

 ## Performance
 ### Serializer Performance